pyca/pynacl/docs/public.rst

         Decrypt the message using a Box constructed from the receiver key and the ephemeral key enclosed in the ciphertext.

-        :param bytes plaintext: The plaintext message to encrypt.
+        :param bytes ciphertext: The ciphertext message to decrypt.
         :param encoder:  A class that is able to decode the ciphertext.

-        :return bytes: The encrypted ciphertext
+        :return bytes: The decrypted message